Explicit points on the Legendre curve: The Tate-Shafarevich group

-We have seen that the curve $E$ has multiplicative reduction at $d+2$ places of $K_d$ and good reduction elsewhere.
+We saw in Section~\ref{s:Neron} that the curve $E$ has multiplicative reduction at $d+2$ places of $F$ and good reduction elsewhere.
 It follows that its conductor has degree $d+2$.
-By standard results on elliptic curves over function fields, the rank of $E(K_d)$ is bounded above by $d+2-4=d-2$ and so the lower bound of Corollary~\ref{cor1} is in fact an equality.
-It also follows that the $L$ function of $E$ over $K_d=\Fq(u)$ has the form

-This follows from the fact that the rank upper bound is an equality; see \cite{UlmerPCMI} for more details on this and the rank bound.
-We could also deduce the $L$-function from \cite{Ulmer07}*{4.7} or from the Artin formalism and a root number calculation without knowing anything about points on $E(K_d)$.

-Since the order of vanishing of the $L$-series is equal to the rank (i.e., the basic conjecture of Birch and Swinnerton-Dyer holds), the refined BSD conjecture holds as well and we get an interesting formula for the order of the Tate-Shafarevich group.
+Thus the degree of the $L$-function as a polynomial in $q^{-s}$ is $d-2$.
+Note that the order of vanishing of $L(E/F,s)$ at $s=1$ is precisely the number of times $q$ appears as an $\alpha_i$.